-Prior to admission, every family member regardless of age must provide the Allegheny County Housing Authority with a complete and accurate Social Security Number unless they do not contend eligible immigration status.
+Prior to admission, every family member must provide the Allegheny County Housing Authority with a complete and accurate Social Security Number unless they do not contend eligible immigration status.
 New family members must provide this verification prior to being added to the lease.
-If the new family member is under the age of six and has not been assigned a Social Security Number, the family shall have ninety (90) calendar days after starting to receive the assistance to provide a complete and accurate Social Security Number.
-The Housing Authority may grant one ninety (90) day extension for newly-added family members under the age of six if in its sole discretion it determines that the person's failure to comply was due to circumstances that could not have reasonably been foreseen and was outside the control of the person.
+If the new family member became a member of the household within six months prior to the date of admission and is under the age of six and has not been assigned a Social Security Number, the family shall have ninety (90) calendar days after starting to receive the assistance to provide a complete and accurate Social Security Number.
+The Housing Authority shall grant one ninety (90) day extension for newly-added family members under the age of six if in its sole discretion it determines that the person's failure to comply was due to circumstances that could not have reasonably been foreseen and was outside the control of the person.
+If the Social Security Number is not provided within the required period, the assistance shall be terminated.